Va1ord/Code-Marathon-5-days/README.md

 I've added a file with a link to my CodePen.
 I'll post a feature on CodePen later.

   Second day - Drag and Drop.
+The second project of the marathon has already been uploaded to CodePen